 Equipment of Choice: RM Split HVAC System Series 4600

-The team of expert HVAC technicians from Wine Cellar Cooling Services Miami decided, together with the client, to utilize a split type wine cellar refrigeration system.
+The team of expert HVAC technicians from Wine Cellar Cooling Services Miami decided, together with the client, to utilize a split-type wine cellar refrigeration system.
 More specifically, they chose to install a Rack Mount (RM) Series 4600 refrigeration system.
 This type of unit is a dependable piece of HVAC equipment that is mounted horizontally.
 It features access panels that can be adjusted to suit the home wine cellar cooling needs of any wine storage structure.
 The panels are removable and allow air redirection to accommodate the unique design and layout of any cellar.

-The RM Series 4600 system is usually mounted with a louvered grill, so that the equipment can be hidden from view.
+The RM Series 4600 system is usually mounted with a louvered grille, so that the equipment can be hidden from view.
 In the Calabasas custom home wine cellar, the team for Wine Cellar Cooling Services Miami recessed the refrigeration system into the ceiling, so that it cannot be seen anywhere in the storage space.
 Louvered finish grills were added so that the cool air pushed into the cellar can be maximized.

 Wine Cellar Cooling Services Miami built the RM Series 4600 split type HVAC unit to be a robust kind of refrigeration equipment with a range of 1,800 to 6,600 BTU cooling per hour.